JefeLitman/VideoDataGenerator/README.md

     - Added a file `main.py` that is a tutorial of how to use custom functions.
     - Option to establish `video_frames` in `None` and all the videos will have the same length given by the video with the minimum frames in train, test or dev.
+    - Fixed a bug with  `custom_temporal_crop` when try to load a video with less frames that specified by the user and the method didn´t autocomplete the frames.

 - Future features:
     - Add `video_transformation`.